Skip to main content Skip to main navigation Skip to footer content

 Elementary education majors take general education coursework in state standards aligned content areas (Language Arts, Fine Arts, Mathematics, Natural Science, and Social Science).
 You may need three to four courses across the social sciences, which may also meet general education requirements in CHC, IT, AV or CSI and U and GL.
 You may need up to three courses in LSI/L and PSI/L.

 General education courses in mathematics, social science and science are not used to compute your major grade point average for TEP and student teaching acceptance; however you must earn a grade of C or higher in required coursework.
 Plan to complete this coursework by the end of the junior year.
-Your content knowledge across these disciplines will be tested by ISBE as a prerequisite to student teaching.
+Your content knowledge across these disciplines will be tested by ISBE in the ILTS Content exam.

 The IWU following general education category requirements are met with required major or licensure courses.